GlobalWebIndex/weak-css/README.md

 ![](media/all.jpg)

 As with all "best practices" never stop questioning values/costs and their impact on your work.
-Following rules which doesn't make sense anymore or don't really fit your needs is maybe worse than having no rules at all.
+Following rules which don't make sense anymore or don't really fit your needs is maybe worse than having no rules at all.